nationalarchives/tdr-design-documentation/README.md

 ## Design Components
 We are using the following components from the GOVUK Design System:
--Button
+- Button
--Checkboxes
+- Checkboxes
--Error message
+- Error message
--Error summary
+- Error summary
--Footer
+- Footer
--Header
+- Header
--Inset text
+- Inset text
--Notification banner
+- Notification banner
--Panel
+- Panel
--Phase banner
+- Phase banner
--Select
+- Select
--Summary list
+- Summary list
--Text input
+- Text input
--Warning text
+- Warning text

 We also use a modified error summary to display a success summary.
 Here is why: The success summary tells the user that the upload and checks were successful.
 This message does not even need any extra components, we could simply use a paragraph.
 However, for the majority of users adding a slight extra colour makes it even faster to process that it was a success.
 And the simplest version of this is to add a green frame.
 This is also consistent with the error summary which has a red frame.
 We are aware that there is the notification banner component (which should be the right component to use) but we decided that it is an overload and not suitable for us at this point.
 On the contrary, it makes it rather difficult to process as it uses a lot of different font styles.